LMArena: How the Web’s Biggest LLM Leaderboard Works

 - Log: win rate, latency, formatting, citation quality

-- Update your router only if deltas persist across two checks
+- Update your router only if deltas persist across two checks (use this guide on how to route queries: CAG vs RAG)

 Related reading (internal)